jlevers/selling-partner-api/README.md

 * `dataElements (array)`: Optional.
 An array of data elements to pass to restricted operations.
 See the [Restricted operations](#restricted-operations) section for more details.
 * `delegatee (string)`: Optional.
 The application ID of a delegatee application to generate RDTs on behalf of.
 * `authenticationClient (GuzzleHttp\Client)`: Guzzle client instance that will be used to generate the access token from the refresh token.
 If not provided, the default Saloon Guzzle client will be used.
-* `tokenCache (SellingPartnerApi\Contracts\TokenCache)`: A cache interface instance that will be used to cache access tokens.
+* `cache (SellingPartnerApi\Contracts\TokenCache)`: A cache interface instance that will be used to cache access tokens.
 If not provided, a basic in-memory cache will be used.

 ### Debugging